 It absorbs the moisture when it rains a lot while it releases its moisture in the dry season.
-The scent of Tatami has the calming effect especially when it is new.
+The scent of Tatami has a calming effect, especially when it is new.

 Fusuma – framed and papered sliding door

-Fusuma are vertical rectangular panels which can slide from side to side to redefine spaces within a room or act as doors.
+Fusuma are vertical rectangular panels that can slide from side to side to redefine spaces within a room or act as doors.

-Historically, fusuma were painted, often with scenes from nature such as mountains, forests or animals.
-Today, many feature fans, autumn leaves, cherry blossom, trees, or geometric graphics.
+Historically, fusuma were painted, often with scenes from nature, such as mountains, forests or animals.
+Today, many feature fans, autumn leaves, cherry blossoms, trees, or geometric graphics.

 Engawa – veranda or open corridor

 Engawa is an open corridor where you can sit and look out the garden.
 It’s like a boundary between the house and nature.

 Also, making use of the surrounding landscape as a part of the design of a garden.